barichello/openQDA/README.md

 # Important notes

-1) The software is only tested on Firefox
+1) The software is only tested on Firefox;

 2) Modify and delete capabilities are not fully implemented across the software;